RadheyaM/p1-chess-space/README.md

 ### Known Bugs and Room For Improvement

- - No obvious bugs were found during the above testing process.
+ - No obvious bugs were found during the above testing process that could not be rectified.
- - Lighthouse testing revelaed some areas for improvement in optimisation and best practice, but the solutions were deemed be outside the scope of this project.
+ - Lighthouse testing revealed some areas for improvement in optimisation and best practice, but the solutions were deemed be outside the scope of this CSS and HTML focused project.

 ## Deployment